row-engineering/ai-narration/README.md

 ## Questions

-Guestions are one way to get answers.
+Questions are one way to get answers.